 Many of our clients are surprised to learn that New York grants grandparents’ rights.
 This is another form of family law that allows grandparents to petition for visitation rights to see their grandchildren.
 They can also petition the court to take custody in cases of abandonment or severe neglect.
 Research has shown that the grandchild-grandparent relationship is beneficial to children’s emotional health and behavior.
 When you use The Cimino Law Firm, we will file all the paperwork and help you prove your case.
 The burden of proof rests with the grandparents in grandparents’ rights cases, and we will conduct an investigation to help you prove your case.

 How the Legal Process Works in Family Law Cases

 If you’ve never had a legal issue before, you’re likely confused about the family law process.
 What do you do?
 What should you say?
 Is there anything you need to avoid?
 Learn more about the process at The Cimino Law Firm.

-Step 1 – Set up a Free Phone Consultation
+Step 1 – Set up a Confidential Phone Consultation

 We understand that you are weighing your options and aren’t ready to spend money on attorney’s fees.
-We offer a free phone consultation, so you can get legal advice without having to spend money.
+We offer a confidential phone consultation, so you can get the legal advice you need.
 During the consultation, you will receive advice as well as information regarding the legal strategy necessary for your case.
-Then you can decide if you want to retain our services.

 Step 2 – Come to Our Office